 GS Travel offers catamaran crossings betwen the port of Termoli in southeast-central Italy (region of Molise) to the port of Hvar situated on the western side of the island of Hvar.
 This service is available only during the summer.

 Travelling between Istrian ports and Venice is easy and comfortable due to the catamarans that are available in the summer.
-Venezia Lines and Adriatic Lines (Atlas Kompas) run modern and fast catamarans between Venice and ports of Pula, Rovinj, Porec and Umag.
+Venezia Lines and Kompas run modern and fast catamarans between Venice and ports of Pula, Rovinj, Porec and Umag.

 Another connections between Italian ports and Istria and Kvarner is available thanks to Italian company Gomo Viaggi which is based in Pesaro.
 This company runs catamarans between Cesenatico in Emilia-Romagna region in Italy and ports of Rovinj, Rab and Mali Losinj in Croatia.